Adjugate Matrix

 $$ \text{cof}(A)^T = \begin{pmatrix} -2 & -1 & 4 \\ 6 & -4 & -5 \\ -1 & 3 & 2 \end{pmatrix} = \text{adj}(A) $$

-This resulting matrix is called the adjugate (or adjoint) of matrix A.
+The resulting matrix is called the adjugate (or classical adjoint) of matrix A.

 Please feel free to point out any errors or typos, or share suggestions to improve these notes.
 English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.